Luos-io/Documentation/src/pages/luos-technology/package/package.md

 ## What are packages used for

-As explained in [architecture](../basics/archi.md), luos is a platform that handles packages execution.
-It also manages what can be called "inter-package communication": the way packages interact with each other.
+As explained in the [architecture page](../basics/archi.md), Luos is a platform that handles packages execution.
+It also manages what can be called "inter-package communication", which is the way packages interact with each other.

-Traditionnal way of writing code is the "monolithic" way: all functionnalities are used in one big **main()** function and are tighly dependant from each others.
-This leads to difficult developpement, debug and maintainability when the code base goes bigger.
-Luos tries to shrink this monolithic architecture into smaller, simpliest blocks of code.
-It does so by giving to developpers high-level API to create these blocks and make them communicate with each others.
+The traditional way of writing code is the "monolithic" way: all functionalities are used in one big `main()` function and are tightly dependant on each other.
+This leads to complex development, debug and maintainability when the code base grows bigger.
+Luos tries to shrink this monolithic architecture into smaller and more simple blocks of code.
+It does so by giving to developers high-level APIs to create these blocks and make them communicate with each other.

-**Packages** represents these blocks of code.
-They contains independant functionnalities which will be runned by luos.
+**Packages** represent these blocks of code.
+They contain independent functionalities which will be run by Luos.

 ## Relation with services

-From a logicial view, a package handles a functionnality independant from the rest of the system but we don't have any information of how this functionnality should to be executed: it can be runned as a single task or smaller tasks talking to each others. **Services** gives this level of control: a package can initialize as much as services it needs to run its functionnality.
-However each package has to run at least one service.
+From a logical view, a package handles a functionality independent from the rest of the system.
+Still, we don't have any information on how this functionality should be executed: it can be run as a single task or smaller tasks talking to each other. **Services** give this control level: a package can initialize as much as services it needs to run its functionalities.
+However, each package has to run at least one service.

 ## How to properly organize your Luos projects

 ### How to add packages in your project
-A luos [node](../node/node.md) can host multiple packages, and a package has to be as portable as possible.
-In order to do that, packages have to be independent code folders that can be easily copied and pasted in another project.<br/>
+A Luos [node](../node/node.md) can host multiple packages, and a package has to be as portable as possible.
+In order to do that, packages have to be independent code folders that can be easily copied and pasted in another project.

 When designing projects at Luos we always use the same way to organize our code: we put packages into a `packages` folder:

 ```AsciiDoc